jamespfennell/texcraft/README.md

 Texcraft is being built to produce identical output to Knuth's TeX, so working on the project largely involves studying [Knuth's TeX source code](https://tug.ctan.org/info/knuth-pdf/tex/tex.pdf) and strategizing ways to write diff tests.
+If that sounds interesting, get in touch. :)

+## AI coding policy

+The core Texcraft Rust libraries are written by hand without AI.
+Claude Code is being used to help build some non-core parts of the project, for debugging, and for some mechanical refactorings.
+See the project's [AI coding policy](https://texcraft.dev/governance/ai.html) for more detail.

 ## Related projects